 After trekking around the rainforest, why not take a trip out to the Great Barrier Reef, with its colonies of seabirds including thousands of Brown Noddies and Sooty Terns, as well as boobies and frigatebirds.

 The interior from the coast is home to a huge range of birds, mammals and other wildlife, including Southern Cassowary and several different species of possums, gliders and bandicoots, all best looked for after dark.

 South-east Queensland is also a very wildlife-rich area, with plenty of bird species in a wide range of habitats, from coastal beaches and eucalypt woodland to dense rainforests.

 Noosa National Park extends over 4,000 hectares.
 It’s home to one of Australia’s best-loved mammals, the Koala, along with several other rare and endangered wildlife species.
 Boiling Pot lookout is a great place to get spectacular views from Noosa North Shore to Tea Tree Bay.
 It is also a great place to scan for passing dolphins and whales.

-Best areas/sites: Cairns, Great Barrier Reef – especially Michaelmas Cay, Cattana Wetlands, Newell Beach, Hervey Bay (the whale-watching capital of Australia), Noosa National Park, Mission Beach, Daintree River and Forest, Mount Lewis (for bird endemics), Mareeba Wetlands, O’Reilly’s Rainforest Retreat and Lamington National Park, Cape York, Lady Elliot Island (for sea turtles).
+Best areas/sites for Wildlife Adventures: Cairns, Great Barrier Reef – especially Michaelmas Cay, Cattana Wetlands, Newell Beach, Hervey Bay (the whale-watching capital of Australia), Noosa National Park, Mission Beach, Daintree River and Forest, Mount Lewis (for bird endemics), Mareeba Wetlands, O’Reilly’s Rainforest Retreat and Lamington National Park, Cape York, Lady Elliot Island (for sea turtles).

-Timing: the best time to visit is from May through to November, before the summer heat takes hold.
+Timing: the best time to visit is from May to November before the summer heat takes hold.